OlgaFedorova/enitiy-synchronization-utility-lib/README.md

 }
 ```

-9. Implement lock escalation.
+9. It implements lock escalation.
 If a single thread has locked too many entities, escalate its lock to be a
 global lock.

 # Implementation